SuperOfficeDocs/superoffice-docs/user-guide/en/request/priority/escalation-levels.md

 1. Repeat these steps to create additional escalation levels.

-1. If you have created multiple escalation levels, you can define the order in which they should occur using the arrow buttons below the list of escalation levels.
+1. If you have created multiple escalation levels, you can define the order that they should occur in using the arrow buttons below the list of escalation levels.

 ## Define new level in Service